-Marc Chasserot is a specialist in natural refrigeration with over 10 years experience in the HVAC&R sector, starting as the Marketing Manager for the Norsk Hydro business unit specialised in CO2 transcritical refrigeration and heating.
+Marc Chasserot is a specialist in natural refrigeration with over 15 years of experience in the HVAC&R sector, starting as the Marketing Manager for the Norsk Hydro business unit specialised in CO2 transcritical refrigeration and heating.
 He worked closely with several Japanese manufacturers selling the market innovative "CO2 Ecocute heatpumps".

 In 2006 Marc founded the industry leading website for CO2 cooling and heating experts worldwide, called www.R744.com.
 This was followed by three additional industry resources for hydrocarbons, water and ammonia (namely: www.hydrocarbons21.com, www.R718.com and www.ammonia21.com).

 Marc is co-founder and CEO of shecco, an independent market development company specialised in bringing Natural Refrigerants 'faster to market', working with numerous companies worldwide.
 Marc has chaired and organised several international workshops bringing together leading policy and industry experts to discuss 'how to bring natural refrigerants' faster to market, known as 'ATMOsphere'.
 He is also an active member of ASHRAE.

 Kim G. Christensen is the pioneering engineer that co-founded Advansor in 2006 and turned the company into a market leading OEM manufacturer with extensive product portfolio of transcritical CO2 refrigeration systems, supplying a wide range of business segments with high quality, super-efficient CO2 systems that are 100% environmentally friendly.